-OTA Updates
+OTA UPDATES

-OTA (Over the Air) update is the process of loading the firmware to ESP module using Wi-Fi connection rather than a serial port.
-Such functionality became extremely useful in case of limited or no physical access to the module.
+OTA (Over the Air) update is the process of uploading firmware to an ESP module using a Wi-Fi connection rather than a serial port.
+Such functionality becomes extremely useful in case of limited or no physical access to the module.